-The public may apply for the limited viewing opportunity by entering a lottery for a vehicle pass through www.recreation.gov.
+For the event, the public may apply for the limited viewing opportunity for a vehicle pass through www.recreation.gov.

 What are synchronous fireflies?

-This species synchronizes its light patterns.
-Furthermore, only a couple of species in North America do this.
+This species synchronizes its flashing patterns.
+Notably, only a couple of species in North America do this.

-According to the National Park Service, scientists believe that the males flash so the female can respond to “one of her kind”.
+According to the NPS, scientists believe that the males flash so the females can respond to “one of her kind”.

 The result is a fascinating nature light show.